dotnet/runtime/docs/design/features/byreflike-generics.md

 Supporting ByRefLike types as Generic parameters will impact the following IL instructions.

 The `constrained. callvirt` sequence is valid if a ByRefLike type is provided.
-A `NotSupportedException` will be thrown at the callsite, if the target resolves to a method implemented on `object` or a default interface method.
+A `NotSupportedException` will be thrown at the call-site, if the target resolves to a method implemented on `object` or a default interface method.

 Throws `InvalidProgramException` when passed a ByRefLike type:
 - `box` &ndash; ByRefLike types cannot be allocated on the heap.